GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 <img src="https://www.daytrading.ltd/img/trendline.jpg" alt="Trendline">

-To obtain strong trend line, you need to identified multiple of strong and reasonable support or resistance level as shown in image above.
+To obtain a strong trend line, you need to identify multiple strong and reasonable support or resistance levels as shown in the image above.

-When price approaching this trendline, it's a sign of potential reversal point.
-But if the price breaks above the trend line, you might want to wait until the price retrace back to the trendline before you can execute buy position with lowest risk.
+When the price approaches this trendline, it's a sign of a potential reversal point.
+But if the price breaks above the trend line, you might want to wait until the price retraces back to the trendline before you can execute the buy position with the lowest risk.

 ### Indicators

-Indicators are commonly mathematical formula that calculates price data and draw the output on forex chart.
-Trader use this indicator to evaluate price trends and patterns to find best trading setups.
+Indicators are commonly mathematical formula that calculates price data and draw the output on a forex chart.
+Traders use this indicator to evaluate price trends and patterns to find the best trading setups.

 ### Chart Patterns
-Chart patterns is a combination of multiple candlestick that form specific patterns significantly.
-Some trader called it as candlestick patterns but i prefer called it as chart patterns because bigger wave more stronger signal and better for reqding large trend movement.
-These patterns can give signs to traders if the price trend is going to reverse, consodilate or continuation trend.
-Most common patterns are:
+Chart patterns are a combination of multiple candlesticks that form specific patterns significantly.
+Some traders call them candlestick patterns but I prefer to call them chart patterns because of their bigger wave stronger signal and better for reading large trend movement.
+These patterns can give signs to traders if the price trend is going to reverse, consolidate, or continuation trend.
+The most common patterns are:

   * Double top
   * Double bottom